frankschae/academic-kickstart/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoc in the [Julia Lab](https://julia.mit.edu/) located in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT).
-My research is focused on [Scientific Machine Learning (SciML)](https://sciml.ai/).
+I am a researcher at [Axiomatic AI](https://axiomatic-ai.com/) where we develop verifiable AI technologies to accelerate progress in science and engineering.
+Previously, I was a postdoc in the [Julia Lab](https://julia.mit.edu/) located in the Computer Science and Artificial Intelligence Laboratory (CSAIL) at the Massachusetts Institute of Technology (MIT).
 I completed my PhD in physics in the [Bruder group](https://quantumtheory-bruder.physik.unibas.ch/en/) within the "Quantum Computing and Quantum Technology" PhD school at the University of Basel.
 During my PhD, I participated in the Google Summer of Code (GSoC) 2020 and 2021 programs with the projects "[High weak order stochastic differential equation solvers and their utility in neural stochastic differential equations](https://summerofcode.withgoogle.com/archive/2020/projects/5076877036748800/)" within the Julia Language organization and "[Neural Hybrid Differential Equations and Adjoint Sensitivity Analysis](https://summerofcode.withgoogle.com/projects/#5357798591823872)"  within the NumFocus organization, supervised by [Chris Rackauckas](https://github.com/ChrisRackauckas), [Moritz Schauer](https://github.com/mschauer), [Mohamed Tarek](https://github.com/mohamed82008), and [Yingbo Ma](https://github.com/YingboMa).
 Since 2020, I am a member of the [SciML](https://sciml.ai/) open source software organization for scientific machine learning.